djspiewak/shims/README.md

 The problem with this revision (droping the `compat`) is hierarchical imports.
 Importing `emm._` brings `scalaz` into scope, which masks the `_root_.scalaz` package, which is where all of the real scalaz stuff lives!
 Tucking your compatibility objects off into their own package, which won't be independently imported by users, avoids this problem.

-### SI-2712 Caveats

-If you run Scala 2.12.1 (or Typelevel Scala) with the `-Ypartial-unification` flag, or if you use Miles Sabin's SI-2712 fix plugin with 2.11.8 or 2.10.6, you may see ambiguous implicits in *downstream* projects.
-I haven't actually tried this yet, but it seems plausible.
-If this happens, it's being (ironically!) caused by the series of redundant implicits required to work around SI-2712 if you *don't* have the fix enabled.
-This is a known issue (well, known-ish), and should be resolved in a future minor release.

-(**update**: it is resolved as of `0.4.1-cf0a86b`)

 ## SBT Setup

 ```sbt